Services: Psychotherapy for Individual Adults

 I'd like to help you find joy and satisfaction in your life.
 For some, this may mean a new way of thinking about things, or learning new skills.
 For others, it may mean a deep personal exploration that changes you from the inside out, calming anxieties, lifting depression, and allowing your life to be filled with contentment.
 Frequently, people seek this kind of understanding at times of life transition, such as a new relationship, marriage, divorce, midlife, or times of major loss.
 But any time you feel the need for a change in your life is good time to seek psychotherapy.

-I offer a variety of psychotherapy services for individual adults and couples who answer "yes" to any of these questions:
+I offer a variety of psychotherapy services for individual adults who answer "yes" to any of these questions:

 If you answer yes to any of these questions, I can help.
 It's best to schedule an initial consultation to see if we are a good fit for each other.
 Call 415-346-6363 or email firstname.lastname@example.org for available appointment times, or a free twenty minute phone consultation.